-Phoenix Raine, BA, Fairhaven College, WWU; MEd, Antioch University Seattle; PhD, Pacifica Graduate Institute; adjunct faculty, liberal studies.
+Phoenix Raine, BA, Fairhaven College, WWU; MEd, Antioch University Seattle; PhD, Pacifica Graduate Institute; adjunct faculty, BA Degree Completion – Liberal Studies and Graduate Programs in Leadership and Change.
 Phoenix Raine’s focus on intercultural and interdisciplinary education has led her to a Depth Psychological methodology that enhances her pedagogical approach to social justice.
 To explore her belief that there is a need for a therapeutic sensibility to address oppression and that educators can also be considered cultural healers, Raine’s dissertation focused on the Confluence Project memorials along the Columbia River as places of cross-cultural healing.

 Elizabeth Burke, BS, Illinois State University; MA, Antioch University Seattle; adjunct faculty, liberal studies.
 Burke is a skilled professional with 25 years of project management, strategic planning, coaching, facilitating and consulting experience.
 She specializes in work with organizations wanting to revitalize themselves and pursue creative new endeavors and individuals wishing to grow beyond their current horizons.
 She helps organizations and people explore and tell their stories.
 She regularly leads digital storytelling classes and workshops and teaches writing classes.
 Burke is also a licensed massage practitioner with a private Asian bodywork practice.

-Ron Harris-White, MPA, Baruch College; MA, Seattle University; BA, Hunter College; adjunct faculty, liberal studies.
+Ron Harris-White, MPA, Baruch College; MA, Seattle University; BA, Hunter College; adjunct faculty, BA Degree Completion – Liberal Studies and Graduate Programs in Leadership and Change.
 For nearly fifteen years and three Seattle mayoral administrations, Ron Harris-White has been a strategic advisor for the City of Seattle.
 His areas of expertise include leadership, performance, policy, environment, communications and social justice.
 For the past few years, Ron’s assignments have included the City of Seattle’s grassroots climate action campaign, combined charities campaigns, paperless office campaign and the development of Seattle’s Race & Social Justice Initiative.
 Ron has more than twenty years of professional experience in policy, public relations, local government relations, and strategic planning.

 Vincent Kovar, BA, University of Washington; MA, Seattle University; adjunct faculty, Learning and Teaching Cooperative and liberal studies.
 In addition to Antioch, Vincent Kovar also teaches at the University of Phoenix and Richard Hugo House.
 He is a consulting instructional designer for large software and telecom firms as well as a copywriter and scriptwriter for both private industry and public institutions.
 Kovar is past editor-at-large at ‘mo Magazine and editor-in-chief of the Gay City Health Project Anthologies.
 Over one-hundred pieces of his fiction, essays, plays and articles have been published in the US, Australia, Canada and UK.